networknt/light-doc/content/en/concern/audit.md

 # Enable Audit
 enabled: true

+# Enable mask
+mask: true

 # Output response status code
 statusCode: true

 # Output response time
 responseTime: true

+# audit only on error responses; by default log for any return status code
+# if true, audit at error level if status code >= 400
+# log level is controlled by logLevel
+auditOnError: false

+# log level; by default set to info
+logLevelIsError: false

+# the format for outputting the timestamp, if the format is not specified or invalid, will use a long value.
+timestampFormat: yyyy-MM-dd'T'HH:mm:ss.SSSZ

 # Output header elements.
 You can add more if you want.
 headers: